Linkedin

 • A budget could help you understand where your money goes each month and what you might be able to cut back on.

 It's almost the end of the month, and you log in to your bank account to check your balance.
-And maybe it's no surprise to see there's not a lot of cash to work with.
+And maybe it's no surprise to find there's not a lot of cash to work with.

-If that sounds familiar you're not alone.
+If that sounds familiar, you're not alone.
 Nearly 80% of Americans live paycheck to paycheck—even people who pull in $100,000 or more each year.
-It’s frustrating when you always seem to run out of money too quickly.
+But what is the best way to avoid running out of money too quickly when your salary only goes so far?

 1. Get to know the financial you